This chapter is being edited by participants in the Adopting FLEX workshop online. Go there for the latest – and to contribute and ask questions.

 We mostly need to know that 1) our changes may produce unexpected behavior and 2) we are embedded in a system where small errors can cause big, undesirable affects (the essence of Chaos Theory).
 However, instead of giving up and saying we can’t predict things, we can move forward with knowing our understanding is always incomplete.
 We do, of course, need quick feedback, both of our actions in our work and in any actions we take towards its improvement.
 Both agility of development and improvement of our methods is required.

-And Yet a Third Shift – Organizational Development
+The Fourth Shift – Organizational Development

 Agile has gone well beyond the team.
 We need to now move forward with the acknowledgement that we’re working on organizations, not teams.
 This is not new, of course.
 Lean management has been working on the entire organization for decades.
 This shift is partially included in the shift to Flow and Lean.
 But it is worth pointing out the human aspect of improvements and that we now must tend to both organizational development and culture.